apcj-f5/apcj.f5labs.dev/content/posts/from-lb-to-cloud-native-application-services/index.md

 ---
-title: 'From load balancing to cloud native application services'
+title: 'Infrastructure | From load balancing to cloud native application services'
 subtitle: 'Initially published in myf5.net in Chinese and translate by google'
 summary: The history of ADC, the future of Service Proxy, how do you understand the importance of ADC/Service Proxy in your infrastructure.
 authors: